Charlie Rosen (musician): Career

 A Shovel Knight concert where Rosen assembled and led the band and arranged the tracks.
 Rosen and composer Jake Kaufman are in the center.

 Rosen began his professional career as a swing musician for the bass, guitar, and percussion tracks of 13.
 Starting in 2012, he was the bandleader of Charlie Rosen's Broadway Big Band, where he arranged classic musical theater numbers into music that could be performed by a jazz orchestra with Broadway performers as the vocalists.
 As of April 2019, he primarily features as a guitarist in the Broadway musical Be More Chill.

 Rosen can play about 70 musical instruments including the "flugelbone", melodica, Fender Rhodes, and theremin.
 Of these he has described the flugelbone as his "orchestrating secret weapon" due to its ability to utilize variety of timbres.
 However, he considers himself primarily a bassist but uses the range of instruments in his repertoire to improve the quality of the music he is able to create.

 In 2017, Rosen founded the 8-Bit Big Band, a jazz and pops orchestra, in which he serves as the director.
-The band won a Grammy Award for an arrangement for the song "Meta Knight's Revenge", from the game Kirby Super Star (1996), in 2022, and were nominated again in 2024.
+The band have won two Grammy Award for arrangements for the songs "Meta Knight's Revenge", from the game Kirby Super Star (1996), in 2022 and "Super Mario Praise Break" in 2026, and were also nominated in 2024.

 Rosen is also the composer on 2021 comedy film Here Today.